AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 ---
 # Export project data to the cloud

-You can export full table data from Analysis Workspace and send it to designated cloud destinations.
+You can export full-table data from Analysis Workspace and send it to designated cloud destinations.

-## Advantages of exporting full table data to the cloud
+## Advantages of exporting full-table data to the cloud

 There are various methods of exporting data, as described in [Export project data overview](/help/analysis-workspace/export/export-project-overview.md).

-Exporting full table data to the cloud allows you to:
+Exporting full-table data to the cloud allows you to:

 * Export data to a shared location, such as Google Cloud Platform, Microsoft Azure, Amazon S3, Snowflake, or Adobe Experience Platform.